-Already a popular project management tool within software development companies, adapting the Kanban method is gaining traction in other industries as an effective way to help teams move forward.
-So, even if you’re part of a team that doesn’t work in software development, that doesn’t mean you won’t benefit from a Kanban board!
+Already a popular project management tool within software development companies, they are gaining traction in other industries as an effective way to help teams move forward.
+So, even if your team doesn’t work in software development, that doesn’t mean you won’t benefit from using a Kanban board!

 What is a Kanban board?